White Pine Needle Tea Recipe—and 5 More White Pine Remedies

 When we think of herbal remedies, we don’t often think of the trees right outside our door.
 There is one tree that grows almost everywhere in North America and provides easy-to-use medicine all year long: the mighty White Pine.
 Learn about 6 White Pine remedies for your home, including one of our family favorites—delicious Pine Needle Tea—aka a free cup of Vitamin C!

-The needles of the White Pine—a tree right outside in our parks and neighborhoods—are completely edible and its health benefits have been prized for thousands of years.
-A stately evergreen and the tallest tree in the Northeast, White Pine (Pinus Strobus) can reach at least 180 feet in height.
-They commonly reach 200 years in age but can grow to be well over 450 years old.
+The needles of the White Pine—a tree right outside in our parks and neighborhoods—are completely edible, and their health benefits have been prized for thousands of years.
+A stately evergreen and the tallest tree in the Northeast, the White Pine (Pinus Strobus) can reach at least 180 feet in height.
+They commonly reach 200 years of age but can grow to be well over 450 years old.
 I love the idea that these trees we drive or walk by every day might have watched generations come and go.

 White Pine Needles as Nourishing Medicine